Fire prevention tips

 - • Putting out fires: Keep a fire blanket or fire extinguisher in close proximity to the cooking area for ease of use.

 - • Barbeque tips: Never leave a barbeque unattended and make sure it’s only used in an open space.
 All flammables should be handled with care, if using a starter fluid, use only charcoal starter fluid.
 When you’re finished using your barbeque, make sure the coals are completely cooled before disposing of them in a metal container.
+Read our tips on How to BBQ Properly for a fun and safe BBQ party.

 Home heating advice